The goals of the NIF/Shatil Social Justice Fellowship are to:

 - grow the New Israel Fund network of support in the US.

-During the fellowship year, Fellows are also expected to participate in Fellowship activities and remain in good standing for the full 10 months of the program.
-Additionally, when Fellows return from Israel, NIF will request that you make presentations on behalf of NIF and Shatil in the US.
+Fellows are expected to participate in program activities for the full 10 months duration of the fellowship program to remain in good standing.
+When fellows return from Israel, NIF may request fellows to make presentations on behalf of NIF/Shatil.